robin-rpr/calos/CONTRIBUTING.rst

 fuzzy.
 Do not hesitate to ask for advice.
-Considerations include: is customer or development work blocked by the issue; how valuable is the issue for customers; does the issue affect key customers; how many customers are affected; how much of Charliecloud is affected; what is the workaround like, if any.
+Considerations include: is customer or development work blocked by the issue; how valuable is the issue for customers; does the issue affect key customers; how many customers are affected; how much of Clearly is affected; what is the workaround like, if any.
 Difficulty of the issue is not a factor in priority, i.e., here we are trying to express benefit, not cost/benefit ratio.
 Perhaps the `Debian bug severity levels <https://www.debian.org/Bugs/Developer#severities>`_ provide